 This diploma is flexible in its delivery and offers many opportunities for you to apply your knowledge and skills.

-The course activities will be delivered online, with some in-person classroom sessions held at the City campus.
+The course activities will be delivered primarily online, with some in-person classroom sessions held at the City campus.

 You will participate in learning activities including scenarios, case studies, role plays, online practice tools, group discussions and projects, practical demonstrations, reflective journals and simulations.